eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

 };
 ```

-> Be aware of that the file extensions can change over time, depending on your needs.
+> Be aware that the file extensions can change over time, depending on your needs.
 You should actually use the `LanguageMetaData` of each language service.
 I have chosen the given implementation because of simplicity.
 You can do it better!

 ## Test the extension!